GoogleCloudPlatform/data-migration-tool/docs/installation/README_teradata_datamigration.md

 * Target dataset creation to be done by the user/concerned team before uploading the configuration file.
-* Service account to be created for use by bigquery migration agent on jump server, with correct permissions before uploading the configuration file as below:
-    * bigquery.transfers.get
-    * storage.objects.create
-    * storage.objects.get
-    * Storage.objects.list

 ### Data Migration Flow